MicrosoftDocs/win32/desktop-src/tablet/storing-ink-in-html.md

 ---
-Description: It is usually desirable to copy a more complicated set of information than can be contained in ink serialized format (ISF). ms.assetid: 1cef7f91-118c-4a16-802d-bd2ec5d15416
+description: It is usually desirable to copy a more complicated set of information than can be contained in ink serialized format (ISF). ms.assetid: 1cef7f91-118c-4a16-802d-bd2ec5d15416
 title: Storing Ink in HTML
 ms.topic: article